bndnio/concurrency-mini-problems/README.md

 ```

 Seeing that this is suspiciously efficient.
-Let's try changing the code so it's as inneficient as possible and compare.
+Let's try changing the code so it's as inefficient as possible and compare.
 To do this, we change:

 ```